Skip to content

 In our digital world, reach has been commoditized.

-It doesn't matter if you're the biggest brand on the planet, or a one-woman band selling t-shirts, you can reach your customers at a scale like never before available to us in human history, for the cost of meal at Panera.
+It doesn't matter if you're the biggest brand on the planet or a one-woman band selling t-shirts, you can reach your customers at a scale like never before for the cost of meal at Panera.

 It's the most incredible time to be a marketer.

-But just because you can reach your customers, doesn't mean you have their attention.
+But just because you can reach your customers doesn't mean you'll grab their attention.

 The answer?